Frequently Asked Questions

-I have been diagnosed with dysautonomia, a dysfunction of the autonomic nervous system, which controls all of the automatic functions of the body.
+I have been diagnosed with dysautonomia.
+It is a dysfunction of the autonomic nervous system, which controls all of the automatic functions of the body.
 Basically, my internal regulator of everything (heart rate, blood pressure, temperature, energy production, sensory perception, etc.) is not regulating properly.
-This causes a wide array of debilitating symptoms.
+This causes a wide variety of debilitating symptoms.

 I have gastroparesis, which is a partial to full paralysis of the stomach.
 Thankfully, my stomach is only partially paralyzed.
 I am still able to eat, but I have to make sure that I do not eat too much fiber or fat, which slow digestion.
 I am on a low fat, low fiber diet.
 Occasionally I will have "gastroparesis flares" and I have to go to a soft foods (ie, pudding) and liquid diet for a few days.
 It can be hard to get the calories and nutrients I need during this time.
 Usually it only lasts a few days, though, and then I am able to go back to my regular low fat, low fiber diet.

 Through a few sleep studies, we found that I have three different sleep disorders: insomnia, hypersomnia, and alpha-delta sleep.
 Most people are familiar with insomnia.
 It means that I have a hard time falling asleep and staying asleep.
-I take melatonin nightly to make it easier for me to sleep.
-I also have hypersomnia.
-That means that no matter how much I sleep, I am still sleepy!
+I also have hypersomnia, which means that no matter how much I sleep, I am still sleepy!
 Alpha-delta sleep is also known as alpha intrusions.
 When I am sleeping I have too much alpha brain wave activity, which leads to non-restorative sleep.
-That means that I am sleeping, but my brain waves are continuing as if I am awake.
-I rarely, if ever, wake up in the morning feeling refreshed.
+It means that I am sleeping, but my brain waves are continuing as if I am awake.
+I never wake up in the morning feeling refreshed; I feel just as tired and sleepy as when I went to bed.

-I have joint hypermobility syndrome, known in the past as EDS III (Ehlers-Danlos Syndrome Type Three).
-This is a genetic problem, and it means that I have faulty collagen.
+I have EDS III (Ehlers-Danlos Syndrome Type Three).
+This is a genetic condition that causes a faulty collagen production.
 Collagen is a protein that adds strength and elasticity to connective tissues.
 It holds joints and skin together.
-Some of the symptoms I have as a result of this are loose and hypermobile joints, joint pain, poor wound healing, and a heart murmur that comes and goes.
-One of the problems with hypermobility syndrome is that veins can be too elastic, allowing blood to pool in the legs, arms, and abdomen.
+Some of the symptoms I have as a result of this are loose and hypermobile joints, joint pain, and a heart murmur that comes and goes.
+One of the problems with EDS III is that veins can be too elastic, allowing blood to pool in the legs, arms, and abdomen.
 This has not caused my dysautonomia, but it does exacerbate the symptoms of blood pooling that I already have.
-Hypermobility is not life threatening.
-Not everyone who is hypermobile has true hypermobility/EDS III, and not all who have hypermobility/EDS III have dysautonomia.

 My doctors believe that I have a mitochondrial disease (Mito for short) as a root cause for most of my health problems.
-Mitochondrial disease would not cause the hypermobility that I have, but it could be the root cause of everything else (dysautonomia, gastroparesis, and sleep disorders).
+Mitochondrial disease would not cause the EDS that I have, but it could be the root cause of everything else.
 There are many types of mitochondrial diseases, and they are generally considered progressive.
-I am hoping that I will one day have the opportunity to finish the testing process for Mito.
-If you would like to read about what a mitochondrial disease is, here is a good place to start: What Is Mitochondrial Disease?

 How long have you had dysautonomia?

 I think I have had dysautonomia since I was about 10 years old.
-That is when I first had unexplained symptoms of nausea and vomiting.
-My health problems didn’t flare up badly, though, until I was 14, and I was diagnosed with dysautonomia at the age of 15.
+That is when I first had unexplained symptoms of nausea and vomiting, which I later discovered were likely due to gastroparesis.
+My health problems didn’t flare up badly, though, until I was 14.
+I was first diagnosed with dysautonomia at the age of 15.
+EDS III is a genetic condition that I have had since birth.
+Although it is not the primary cause of my dysautonomia, it does exacerbate my symptom of blood pooling.

 Is your health getting any better?

 My health has its ups and downs, but in general, no, it isn’t getting any better.
 You may hear me mention recovering from my crash in the fall of 2010, but this doesn’t mean recovering back to being healthy or even recovering back to my previous baseline from the summer of 2010.
 I have not been able to get back to feeling as "good" as I did that summer.
-Overall my health isn’t getting better, and it isn’t expected to do so.
+I had a small "crash" in the spring of 2014 which you will also see me talk about on my blog.
+I never had a chance to recover completely from the crash of 2014.
+I had a difficult few months in the summer of 2015, which set me back a lot.
+I lost a lot of spoons and it took a year to regain as much strength and energy as I could.
+In recent years I have been pouring a lot of my energy into my two littles boys.
+At times this has caused my health to deteriorate, and at other times I have been able to regain some strength.
+I never know what to expect from one month to the next, but overall my health isn't getting better, and it isn't expected to do so.

 What is your long term prognosis?
 Will this get better or worse?
 Is it life threatening?

 My long term prognosis may seem bleak, but God has a purpose even in this.
-God is sovereign, and if it is His will, He can heal me.
-However, He does not have to.
+God is sovereign, and He is able to heal me.
+However, He does not have to heal me.
 He is God!
-It may be that He has a better plan for me that involves dysautonomia and mitochondrial disease.
+It may be that He has a better plan for me that involves dysautonomia and mitochondrial disease for all of my earthly life.
 God can use even this for my good and for His glory.

 Why do you not like the heat?

 My body does not tolerate heat well at all anymore.
 When I was growing up in Virginia I loved to go to the pool on a summer afternoon.
 I’d play in the heat and not think anything of it.
 Now, however, my body does not regulate temperature properly.
 Even if I am having a good day, once I am in the heat I will crash quickly.
-Anything above 73 degrees is exhausting, and the hotter it is the more quickly it tires me out.
+Anything above 72 degrees is extra tiring for me, and the hotter it is the more quickly it tires me out.
 If I am in the sun I cannot tolerate temperatures above 65 degrees very well.

-I wear a cooling vest when we go out if the temperature is above 75 or 80 degrees.
+I wear a cooling vest when we go out if the temperature is above 75 degrees.
 This helps some, but doesn’t come close to fixing my heat intolerance.
 One of the problems with heat is that it dilates your blood vessels.
-Blood vessels are supposed to constrict when you are upright in order to combat gravity.
-Mine, though, do not constrict well.
+The blood vessels in a person's legs and abdomen are supposed to constrict when they are upright in order to combat gravity and keep blood flowing to the heart, lungs, and brain.
+My blood vessels, however, do not constrict well.
 Being in the heat causes them to constrict even less, and blood pools rapidly in my legs.
 I very quickly become nauseated, dizzy, lightheaded, weak, tired, and confused.
-Lack of sufficient blood flow makes one miserable!
+Lack of sufficient blood flow makes one feel miserable!

-If I have to go out when it is hot, I will pay for it for a day or two afterwards.
+If I have to go out when it is hot, I will pay for it for several days afterward.
 We take every precaution we can.
-This includes using a wheelchair, wearing a cooling vest, and cooling the van before I go out, but I still don’t do well.
+This includes using a wheelchair, wearing a cooling vest, wearing ice around my neck, and cooling the van before I go out, but I still don’t do well.
 Just the brief trip in the heat from a handicap parking spot into the store or doctor’s office will wipe me out.
-It may take a day or two to recover from the few minutes here and there spent in the heat.
-This means that if I have a doctor’s appointment on Friday and it is hot outside, I won't be able to make it to church on Sunday because I am still recovering from exposure to heat.
+It may take a week to recover from the few minutes here and there in 85 degree heat.
+If it is above 80 degrees outside it is best for me to not leave the house at all.

 What do you do during the day?